 Use the given below directions to disable Windows 10 lock screen using LockScreenGone utility.

-Step 2: Extract the zip file to get LogonController_Patch folder.
+Step 2: Extract the zip file to get the LogonController_Patch folder.

 Step 3: Open up the LogonController_Patch folder to see Install.cmd file.
 Run the install.cmd file with admin rights (right-click on the file and click Run as administrator).